Josie Ho

-Josephine "Josie" Ho Chiu-yi (何超儀; born 26 December 1974) is a Hong Kong actress and singer.
-She is the daughter of the Macao casino magnate Stanley Ho.
+Josephine Ho Chiu-yi (何超儀; born 26 December 1974) is a Hong Kong actress and singer.
+She is the daughter of Macao casino magnate Stanley Ho.

-Acting career
+Early life and family

+Ho is the youngest daughter of businessman Stanley Ho and his second wife Lucina Lam.
+She has three older sisters, Pansy, Daisy, Maisy and a younger brother, Lawrence, as well as several half-brothers and half-sisters.

+Career

 She has played many roles, including portraying the parts of prostitutes, which were in strong contrast to her own wealthy upbringing as a billionaire's daughter.
 For the film Exiled, Ho did not work with a script.
 Recalling the experience in a recent interview, she said of director Johnnie To, "[He] basically tells actors what to do ...
 Johnnie wants us to come to the set with our mind completely clean, like a white piece of paper.
 That way, he can draw whatever he wishes on us."
 Ho starred alongside Eason Chan in the Pang Ho-cheung directed slasher film, Dream Home.

 In 2009, Ho along with husband Conroy Chan, and Andrew Ooi, co-founded 852 Films, a film production company.

 Personal life

-Ho is the youngest daughter of businessman Stanley Ho and Ho's second wife Lucina Lam.
-She has 3 older sisters and 1 younger brother, Pansy, Daisy, Maisy and Lawrence, as well as numbers of half-brothers and half-sisters.

 In November 2003, Ho married musician-actor Conroy Chan Chi-chung in Australia.

 She credits her oldest sister Pansy with supporting her early efforts to establish a singing career over the objections of their father.